alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 **_Returns_**

-- List of AltUnityObjects or an empty list if no objects were found.
+- List of AltObjects or an empty list if no objects were found.

 **_Examples_**